What Will You Study

 Contact Admissions Team + 44 (0) 1524 592028 or via email@example.com

-This combined degree will help you to prepare for a wide variety of career opportunities.
-The value of a strong understanding of international relations and religious diversity will be a distinct advantage in careers across areas such as diplomacy, politics, international law, development, non-governmental organisations and journalism.
+This combined degree will help you to prepare for a variety of career opportunities.
+This degree provide you with the opportunity to develop a strong understanding of international relations and religious diversity which may be useful in areas such as diplomacy, politics, international law, development, non-governmental organisations and journalism.

 Lancaster University is dedicated to ensuring you not only gain a highly reputable degree, but that you also graduate with relevant life and work based skills.
 We are unique in that every student is eligible to participate in The Lancaster Award which offers you the opportunity to complete key activities such as work experience, employability/career development, campus community and social development.
 Visit our Employability section for full details.